LeiLiLab/InfiniSST/README.md

 sbatch scripts/train/stage2.sh
 ```

+For en-de direction, stage 1 takes around 6 hours and stage 2 takes around 4.5 hours on a single node of 8 NVIDIA L40S GPUs.

 ## Inference

 After the training is complete, you can use simuleval to perform inference on the tst-COMMON set.